check-spelling/check-spelling-docs/Feature:-Versioned-dictionaries.md

 Going forward, this will enable me to update the dictionary by, e.g. removing [Archaic words](Archaic-words) or adding words that are commonly used by consumers.

 When I make such updates, I'll be able to include the list of changes in the release notes 😄

+🛠️ This is ready for release in 0.0.17-alpha